misterhaan/MythClient/README.md

 ## Revision History

+### 2.0.4
+* Fix refresh not updating display on show or season view
+* Fix delete not updating title when it triggers going back

 ### 2.0.3
 * Fix crash loading recordings if at least one didn't have an optional date
 * Fix crash when clicking empty space below last show / season / episode